-Version 1.0 of the Proposal was as follows:
+EON's Proposed refinement of Version 1.0 of the Proposal was as follows:

-"This proposal requires publication of the previous day's aggregated actual offtake flows for each pipeline interconnector on the Gemini Meter Energy List at 11:00am on following day.
+"This proposal requires that the the previous day's aggregated actual offtake flows for each pipeline interconnector be included on the Gemini Meter Energy List (both input and offtakes) shall be published by 11:00am on following day on NGG's website under the "Operational data" section.
+In particular it is suggested that for and UK- Continental interconnectors historical export flows are represented graphically on the Daily Summary Report.